 - A Category 5: Winds more than 157 mph which is similar to the speed of a high-speed bullet train.

 As you may know, any hurricane can be dangerous.
 There will be some damage no matter what.
-However, as the hurricane category goes up, so does the risk and danger.
+However, as the hurricane category goes up, so do the risk and dangers as follows:

-- Category 2: With winds of 96-110 mph, the category 2 hurricane is extremely dangerous.
+- Category 2: With winds of 96-110 mph, the category 2 hurricane starts becoming extremely dangerous.
 Winds will cause extensive damage.
 There is a bigger risk of injury and death.
+Expect to see near-total power loss as it passes communities in its path.

-- Category 3: When winds get up to 111-129 mph means there is a high risk of injury or death.
-Nearly all mobile homes will be destroyed.
+- Category 3: When winds get up to 111-129 mph it means there is a high risk of injury or death.
+Nearly all mobile homes will experience severe damage or be destroyed.
+The devastation will be extensive as trees will snap or be totally uprooted.
+Don’t count on access to clean water or the use of electricity for several days to weeks.

-- Category 4: As winds get up to 130-156 mph there is even a higher chance of death to people and livestock.
+- Category 4: Considered a catastrophic storm as winds get up to 130-156 mph, there is a much higher chance of death for people and livestock.
 Most mobile homes will be destroyed.
-Even well-built homes will see the damage.
+Even well-built framed homes will see severe damage as they lose roofs, siding, windows, trees, and other property damage like exterior wall loss.
+More power poles will be tipped over too.

-- Category 5: Let’s pray to our lucky stars that wind speeds do not get above 157 mph.
+- Category 5: Let’s pray that wind speeds don’t get above 157 mph.
 Category 5 hurricanes cause catastrophic damage.
 Most homes will be completely destroyed.
-This is near-total destruction.
+Whole communities can experience near-total destruction.
+Most homes will become uninhabited for weeks to months.
 Get out!

 How to Plan Ahead to Be Prepared for a Hurricane

-Whether you are facing a category 1 or a category 5 hurricane, it is important to plan ahead.
-You never know the extent of damage, how long you will be without power, or exactly what will happen.
-Here are a few ways you can plan ahead!
+Whether you’re facing a Category 1 or a Category 5 hurricane, it is important to plan ahead.
+You never know the extent of damage you’ll experience, how long you will be without power, or exactly what might happen to you or your property.
+Here are a few ways you can plan ahead:

 Check around your house and yard.
 Is there anything that can become airborne in a storm?
-Things like container plants, hanging baskets, tools, lawn furniture, toys, bicycles, and playhouses need to be secured.
-Make a list of all these things you will need to secure or bring inside.
+Things like container plants, hanging baskets, tools, patio grills with propane tanks, lawn furniture, yard toys, bicycles, trampolines, and playhouses need to be secured.
+Make a list of all these things you’ll need to secure or bring inside.

 Plan to Cover Your Windows

-If you live on a barrier Island or near the coast, you may have to cover your windows with plywood to keep them protected.
-You will want to do this BEFORE you are under a storm watch.
-Here’s what you do.
+If you live on a barrier island or near the coast, you may have to cover your windows with plywood to keep them protected.
+You’ll want to do this BEFORE you’re under a severe storm watch.
+Here’s what you do:

 - Measure and cut pieces for each window.